MaJoseBravo/ct-qa-evaluation/README.md

 You SHOULD modify this file providing clear instructions on how to run your tests.

 > **Warning**
 > All the dependencies for your testing should be declared into the docker-compose file, composer packages or node packages.
-The only required software in the evaluator pc will be git and docker, <b>nothing more will be installed.</b>
+The only required software in the evaluator's pc will be git and docker, <b>nothing more will be installed.</b>

 As end to end frameworks selections you SHOULD choose:
 - [Cypress](https://www.cypress.io/)